Facial fat grafting (Autologous Fat Transfer to the Face)

 • The marionettes

-• The Chin
+• The chin

 • The bridge of nose

-How is Fat Transfer Done?
+How is Fat Grafting Done?

-Fat transfer begins with the removal of fat from a donor area using a thin cannula through a small (approximately 2mm) incision.
+Fat grafting begins with the removal of fat from a donor area using a thin cannula through a small (approximately 2mm) incision.
 The fat is carefully suctioned out without the use of heat, ultrasound, or laser technologies, which may affect cell viability.

 Once collected, the fat is processed to help maximize the survival of fat cells.
 The processed fat is then injected in small amounts, often described as microribbons, into the target areas.
 This technique helps distribute the fat evenly and supports its integration into the surrounding tissues.